SanderMertens/flecs/docs/Quickstart.md

 ```

 ## Module
 A module is a function that imports and organizes components, systems, triggers, observers, prefabs into the world as reusable units of code.
 A well designed module has no code that directly relies on code of another module, except for components definitions.
-All module contents are stored as child entities inside the module scope with the `ChildOf` relation.
+All module contents are stored as child entities inside the module scope with the `ChildOf` relationship.
 The following examples show how to define a module in C and C++:

 ```c
 // Module header (e.g. MyModule.h)